merwin-asm/UFT/README.md

 # UFT 2.0.8

+ - Note : The project have been moved to : https://github.com/darkmash-org/UFT

 UFT (Universal File Transfer) is a CLI tool , which can  be used to upload files to a public server and any one can download it...
 <p float="left">
  <img src="https://komarev.com/ghpvc/?username=merwin-UFT&label=Project%20Views-Github&color=0e75b6&style=flat" alt="darkmash-org" />